jessemenning/checkInEngine/README.md

-# Check in Engine
+# Point of Sale

-Allows passengers to check in for flights
+Used in stores for checkout.